-Received: October 30th, 2018 Revised: November 19th, 2018 Accepted: December 6th, 2018 comprehensible input, extensive reading, graded reader Extensive reading has been received much attention because of its benefits for second language learners.
+Extensive reading has been received much attention because of its benefits for second language learners.
 This paper aims to determine the effect of the reading hour factor on the efficiency of extensive reading process of teenage students at North America International School.
-The experiment was conducted so as to find out whether increasing reading hours have any impact on learners reading performance.
+The experiment was conducted so as to find out whether increasing reading hours has any impact on learners reading performance.
 The study implications could either announce the teachers and educators the relationship between reading hours and extensive reading or employ in teaching and learning reading extensively.
-Besides, the revealed findings will provide the teachers proper insights into implementing a successful extensive reading program.
+Besides, the revealed findings will provide the teachers proper insights of implementing a successful extensive reading program.